 On the edge of the wood a small wooden cross, placed in front of a little tree,…

-…remembers the 20th Bn.
+…remembers the men of the 20th Bn.
 The Royal Fusiliers, The Public School (sic) Battalion, who were killed here on 20th July 1916.
 The battalion lost 22 officers and 375 men in High Wood.

 Impossible to clear after the war, it is estimated that the remains of around 8,000 soldiers, British and German, still lie in High Wood today.
 Many consider this figure conservative.